xUniverse/ha-battery-storage-roi/README.md

 A Home Assistant custom integration that calculates **efficiency, savings, and ROI** for a battery storage system from your **cumulative charge/discharge energy sensors**.
 Includes rich KPIs, comparison metrics for friendly benchmarking, and a tidy device with grouped entities.

-> Version: 1.4.1 · Python 3 · Home Assistant custom component
+> Version: 1.4.1 · Python 3 · Home Assistant custom component (created with ChatGPT 5)

 ---